decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Generator point computation

-This operation defines how to create a set of generators that form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofverify).
-It takes one input, the number of generator points to create, which is determined in part by the number of signed messages.
+A `create_generators` procedure defines how to create a set of randomly sampled points from the G1 subgroup, called the generators.
+Generators form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofverify).
+A `create_generators` operation takes as input the following arguments,

+- count (REQUIRED), a non-negative integer describing the number of generator points to create, which is determined in part by the number of signed messages.
+- extra_info (OPTIONAL), an optional octet string.

+The `create_generators` procedure MUST accept a `count` argument and MAY also accept an `extra_info` argument.
+Each procedure MUST also define a unique `CREATE_GENERATORS_ID` to be used by the ciphersuite.
+This value MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f), other than the last character the string MUST not contain any other underscores (ASCII code: 0x5f).

+### Hash to Generators

+The `hash_to_generators` operation makes use of the primitives defined in [@!I-D.irtf-cfrg-hash-to-curve] (more specifically of `hash_to_curve` and `expand_message`) to hash a predefined seed to a set of generators.
+Those primitives are implicitly defined by the ciphersuite, through the choice of a hash-to-curve suite (see the `hash_to_curve_suite` parameter in (#ciphersuite-format)).

-As an optimization, implementations MAY cache the result of `create_generators` for a specific `generator_seed` (determined by the ciphersuite) and `count` (which can be arbitrarily large, depending on the application).
-Then, during the execution of one of the [Core Operations](#core-operations), if `K` generators are needed with `K <= count`, the application can use the `K` first of the cached generators (in place of the direct call to `create_generators(K)`).
+As an optimization, implementations MAY cache the result of `hash_to_generators` for a specific `count` (which can be arbitrarily large, depending on the application).
+Then, during the execution of one of the [Core Operations](#core-operations), if `K` generators are needed with `K <= count`, the application can use the `K` first of the cached generators (in place of the direct call to `hash_to_generators(K)`).

 **NOTE**: If the generator points are retrieved from cache, the order in which they are retrieved MUST be the same as the order they were originally returned by the `create_generators` operation.

-For example, an application can save 100 generator points `H_1, H_2, ..., H_100` returned from `create_generators(100)`.
-Then if one of the core operations needs 30 of them, the application instead of calling `create_generators` again, can just retrieve the 30 first generators `H_1, H_2, ..., H_30` from the cache instead, in the same order they where originally created (starting from the first one).
+For example, an application can save 100 generator points `H_1, H_2, ..., H_100` returned from `hash_to_generators(100)`.
+Then if one of the core operations needs 30 of them, the application instead of calling `hash_to_generators` again, can just retrieve the 30 first generators `H_1, H_2, ..., H_30` from the cache instead, in the same order they where originally created (starting from the first one).

-The values `n` and `v` MAY also be cached in order to efficiently extend an existing list of cached generator points.

 ```
-generators = create_generators(count)
+generators = hash_to_generators(count)

 Inputs: